-THG’s vast experience working closely with senior and career government officials, NGOs, industry executives, and legal counsel uniquely positions our team to advise clients on crafting the most effective messaging and briefing materials, forming the foundation for a broader communications and outreach strategy.
+THG’s vast experience working closely with senior and career government officials, NGOs, industry executives, and legal counsel uniquely positioned its team to advise clients on crafting the most effective messaging and briefing materials, forming the foundation for a broader communications and outreach strategy.

-We provide a full-service tool kit of the highest quality, offering cutting-edge approaches to create the platform for your organization’s voice to be heard–
+THG provided a full-service tool kit of the highest quality, offering cutting-edge approaches to create the platform for an organization’s voice to be heard–

 - Access & Relationships

 - Coalition-Building & Stakeholder Involvement

 THG’s reputation and extensive network with all levels of government, academia, and industry positioned our team to effectively represent clients in securing funding for their efforts and advising on programmatic elements.
 We conducted technical and informational briefings with senior and career staff at all branches and levels of government to properly align and resolve our client’s issues and goals.
 In particular, our team worked closely with the U.S. Department of Justice, U.S. EPA HQ and Regions, U.S. Army Corps of Engineers HQ and Districts, U.S. Department of Agriculture, and Capitol Hill.

 - Assisted with interface between clientele and key federal agencies with significant regulatory oversight, strategic partnership initiatives, and contracting programs on a range of environmental issues.